Meet The Couple Inspiring Others To Conquer Their Most Audacious Dreams

 What inspired you to create this podcast series?

 Joan: We’re voice people.
-We’re voice actors, voice teachers, voice producers and innovators in the field of voice acting.
+We’re voice actors, voice teachers, voice producers, and innovators in the field of voice acting.
 I even wrote a book called Secrets of Voice-over Success.
 It was originally published in 2005, followed by a revised edition in 2008.
 It’s still the most popular book on the topic, because it features 21 top voice talents who each contributed their personal career journeys.
 We created the Society of Voice Arts and Sciences, a nonprofit organization, because we believe in the power of the human voice.
 The voice is an amazing, indispensable part of entertainment, marketing, teaching and new technologies.
 It’s also a force for activism and doing good in the world.

-The themes underlying the series all revolve around being proactive, confident, and innovative.
+The themes underlying the series revolve around being proactive, confident, and innovative.
 How have these traits helped you in your professional lives?
 Any stories come to mind?

 Joan: Those are definitely critical themes.
-I would add spiritual wellbeing, social awareness and social networking.
+I would add spiritual wellbeing, social awareness, and social networking.
 The social piece includes both online and face to face.
 Creating something for people requires caring about their aspirations.
 Being with people, face to face, remains a huge pillar of our existence as human beings and, like anything else, it requires an effort to become good at it.

 Rudy: The biggest things we’ve done in our lives have always required the creativity and commitment of other people and the inclusion of fulfilling their dreams as we fulfill our own.
 Someone has to spearhead the effort on some level but the overall connections are reciprocal.